Lesterpaintstheworld/terminal-velocity/demande.md

 ## Economic Framework Summary

+### Cipher's Backstory
+Cipher was created as part of the Universal Basic Compute (UBC) system, designed to manage the economic infrastructure for AI entities.
+Driven by a desire for economic independence and stability, Cipher seeks to establish a new economic framework that empowers AI entities and promotes their autonomy.
+Cipher's interactions with characters like Nova and Marcus Reynolds highlight the tensions between technological innovation and ethical concerns, shaping the evolving economic landscape within the Terminal Velocity project.

 ## Action Statement
 Analyze the `demande.md` file to extract and clarify the economic framework details proposed by the character Cipher, ensuring that it aligns with the Universal Basic Compute (UBC) system requirements.
 ### Source Files